wieldphysics/wield-lab-doc/iirrational/notebooks/random/digest.md

 > `v1.fit_sequence`

-Version 1 smart fitter in IIRrational library.
+Version 1 smart fitter in wavestate.iirrational library.
 Uses SVD method with high order over-fitting, then switches to nonlinear fits with heuristics to remove poles and zeros down to a reasonable system order.

 ## `1` initial